 And even more unfortunately, it turns out you cannot piece together ACT and SAT scores.
 That is, a student might have the ACT score they need for verbal, and the SAT score they need for math, but they cannot use both, according to NC state policy.
 If that situation describes you, I would recommend assessing which set of tests looks most achievable--the Praxis Math or the Praxis Reading & Praxis Writing.
-And if it is about the same, then choose to take the Praxis Math because it is only one test area and it is one of the more straightforward areas to review, at least until July 31, 2014.
-And we have Praxis math tutors available if you need help.
+And if it is about the same, then choose to take the Praxis Math because it is only one test area and it is one of the more straightforward areas to review, at least until August 31, 2014.

 Explain the meaning of the required composite score of 522